Financial Samurai

 So long as you are making progress, you will enjoy the journey.
 Never forget that money is simply a tool to lead a better life.

 As you net worth grows, you need to stay on top of it.
 Wealthy people have more complicated net worths than the rest.
-The best ways to manage your wealth for free is by signing up with Personal Capital.
+The best ways to manage your wealth for free is by signing up with Empower.

-Use the free tool to help build your net worth more easily.
-I’ve used Personal Capital since 2012 and it’s made a world of difference.
+Use their free tools to help build your net worth more easily.
+I've used Empower since 2012 and it's made a world of difference.

 The Top One Percent Net Worth Levels By Age Group is a Financial Samurai original post.
 I’ve been writing about helping people achieve financial freedom since 2009.